jeremy-edward-bauerle/LegendSRD/pdf-output/README.md

 This directory contains text output from various pdf parsing tools.
+*Warning* - Some files are very long, and Github might give you trouble if you try to view them online.
+Downloading the files and viewing them locally might be easier.

 ## How text is extracted